Gabriel-ino/Gabriel-ino/README.md

 ### Hi, I'm Gabriel and I'm a telecommunications student who loves education, hardware and programming, principally in C++ and Python, I'm fascinated for the IOT and A.I areas too!

-- 🤖 I love electronics and programming language for education;
+- 🤖 I love electronics and programming language for education & gaming;
-- 🐍 Knowledge in Python;
+- 🐍 Knowledge in Python & C++;
 - 🤖🍑 Arduino & Raspeberry Pi;
+- 🎮🎲 Game development with Unreal Engine;

 <div>